-Springboard is the Architect of the National Aviary’s $18 million expansion and renovation project, located on Pittsburgh’s North Side.
-The 56-year old National Aviary recently completed a complete revitalization, renovating approximately 50,000 sf of the existing facility, and upgrading major portions of the existing infrastructure.
+Springboard Design was the Architect for the National Aviary’s $18 million expansion and renovation project, located on Pittsburgh’s North Side.
+The 56-year old National Aviary renovated approximately 50,000 sf of the existing facility, and upgraded major portions of the existing infrastructure.

-Springboard’s expansion and renovation of the National Aviary creates an iconic and welcoming group entry that reflects the National Aviary’s function as a building that houses and celebrates birds.
-Overall, the goal was to create a more experiential environment that stimulates visitors’ imaginations about birds, nature and the world around us.
+The expansion and renovation creates an iconic and welcoming group entry which reflects the organization’s function as a cultural institution that houses and celebrates birds – in fact, the building was the first building in the City of Pittsburgh to be explicitly bird friendly.
 Programmatically, the design includes a new Lobby Pavilion, the Helen Schmidt Flitezone Theater, an Education Center, Rooftop Raptor Theater, Bird Holding Facilities, and a new Cafe.
-The design is focused on adding new structures to the existing to create a more unified and cohesive visitor experience.
+The design integrates the new structures with the existing to create a more unified and cohesive visitor experience.

 The project was designed to be a green building with an environmental construction goal of a LEED Silver rating.